Members of the group

 Opportunities and actions

 - Providing training.
-To distinguish IN_A_DIP from similar projects and working groups in the same field, our main activities will be to offer to provide training and education on this subject for anyone interested.
+To distinguish the Ethical Publishing and Dissemination Working Group from similar projects and working groups in the same field, our main activities will be to offer to provide training and education on this subject for anyone interested.
 We agreed those with most benefit would be PhD students, perhaps master’s level, but may be interesting to some postdocs and researchers.
 Geographically anywhere would be applicable, this is a global problem.
 The Balkans region would be a good area to target, as there are a lot of poor quality and potentially predator publishers in Slavic languages.
 We welcome contact from anyone who is interested in this offer.

 - Developing training materials.
-IN_A_DIP members already have access to a range of teaching and training materials developed by different members of the working group, individually and collectively; we must keep these up to date and continue to develop new materials.
+The Ethical Publishing and Dissemination Working Group members already have access to a range of teaching and training materials developed by different members of the working group, individually and collectively; we must keep these up to date and continue to develop new materials.

 - Networking.
 We plan to invite people with specific expertise and experience in related topics to talk to our working group about their work and projects, with a view to forging relationships and gaining new knowledge and ideas.